Research

 Pengju Li, Jing Zhang, Hidenori Hayashi, Jiping Yue, Wen Li, et al., Bozhi Tian

-More papers can be found in google scholar.
+More papers can be found on Google Scholar.

 Academic and Community Service

-Peer Review Since May 2024, Wen serves as peer reviewer for ACS Nano and Device for American Chemical Society and Cell Press.
+Peer Review — Since May 2024, Wen serves as a peer reviewer for journals (ACS Nano, Device, npj Biomedical Innovations, IMWUT) and conferences (EuroHaptics).

-Entrepreneurship In 2024, Wen co-found H-Pad and serves as CTO of the company. he developed a medical device to treat bedsore and demonstrate its effectiveness in preclinical test.
-His team is one of 15 teams out of ~70 that entered CNVC phase II and won $5000 seed funding.
+Entrepreneurship — In 2024, Wen co-founded H-Pad and serves as CTO.
+He developed a medical device to treat bedsores and demonstrated its effectiveness in preclinical testing.
+His team was one of 15 out of ~70 to advance to CNVC Phase II, winning $5,000 in seed funding.

-Teaching Assistant From 2021 to 2022, Wen TAed three classes: Organic Chemistry, Physical Chemistry experiment and Chemical Kinetics.
-Developed and delivered recitation classes once a week, supervised over 30 students in teaching laboratories and writing laboratory reports, and held weekly office hours.
+Teaching Assistant — From 2021 to 2022, Wen TAed Organic Chemistry, Physical Chemistry Laboratory, and Chemical Kinetics.
+He developed and delivered weekly recitation sessions, supervised 30+ students in laboratory settings, and held weekly office hours.